DFRobot/DFRobot_ePaper/README.md

 ## Tool
 ### Picture fetching software USES tutorials
-*①.Open the software，Open a picture“xx.bmp” <br>
+* ①.Open the software，Open a picture“xx.bmp”. <br>
-*②.Output data type：Select the "C" array（*.c） <br>
+* ②.Output data type：Select the "C" array（*.c）. <br>
-*③.Scanning way：Select "vertical scan" <br>
+* ③.Scanning way：Select "vertical scan". <br>
-*④.Output gray scale：Select "monochrome" <br>
+* ④.Output gray scale：Select "monochrome". <br>
-*⑤.Maximum width and height：Select "212" and "104", and then click the arrow to confirm it <br>
+* ⑤.Maximum width and height：Select "212" and "104", and then click the arrow to confirm it. <br>
-*⑥.Select "from right to left" <br>
+* ⑥.Select "from right to left". <br>
-*⑦.Click "save" and save the converted array to the extension ".c "file <br>
+* ⑦.Click "save" and save the converted array to the extension ".c "file. <br>
 ![image](http://wiki.dfrobot.com.cn/images/0/09/BW.png)

 ## History